MingFei2001/HeyAPI/README.md

     export WEATHERAPI_KEY="your_actual_weatherapi_key_here"
     ```
     (Replace `"your_actual_weatherapi_key_here"` with the key you copied.
 This variable is only set for the current terminal session.)

-*(Note: Additional page paths depend on the server's routing configuration.)*

 **Important:** During development, if CSS or other static changes don't appear, try a hard refresh (Ctrl+F5 or Cmd+Shift+R) to clear your browser's cache.